axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md

 | Type:    | string |
 | Default: | N/A    |

-*Description:* Path to the Java keystore file that stores the CA certificate that {{% productparam "abbrev" %}} uses to verify the certificate of the Elasticsearch server.
+*Description:* Path to the Java keystore file that stores the CA certificate that {{% param "product.abbrev" %}} uses to verify the certificate of the Elasticsearch server.
 You must also set the [`java-truststore-password`]({{< relref "/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md" >}}) option.

-If you do not set the `java-truststore-filepath` option, {{% productparam "abbrev" %}} does accepts any certificate that the Elasticsearch server shows.
+If you do not set the `java-truststore-filepath` option, {{% param "product.abbrev" %}} does accepts any certificate that the Elasticsearch server shows.
 In this case, the identity of the server is not verified, only the connection is encrypted.

 {{% include-headless "chunk/example-elasticsearch-https-java-keystore-import.md" %}}

-This option is used only in HTTPS mode: `client-mode("https")`, and is available in {{% productparam "abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.3{{% /conditional-text %}} and newer.
+This option is used only in HTTPS mode: `client-mode("https")`, and is available in {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0.3{{% /conditional-text %}} and newer.

 {{% include-headless "chunk/example-elasticsearch-https-verifycert.md" %}}